26th Annual Tribute to Leadership

 Michael Rendel, MD

-Michael is the firm’s global medical director.
+Michael is the firm’s global medical advisor.
 He is also a senior managing director champion from the Human Capital Management Division for the Disability Interest Forum.
 Previously, Michael served as global head of Benefits and Wellness until 2019.
 He joined Goldman Sachs in 2009 as US medical director and was named managing director in 2013.

 Prior to joining the firm, Michael was medical director at Merrill Lynch from 2007 to 2009.
 Previously, he was a physician in private practice in Manhattan from 1990 to 2007, specializing in internal medicine and infectious diseases.
 During that time, Michael also served as a medical consultant at Merrill Lynch.